mongodb/docs/source/reference/configuration-options.rst

    *Default:* false

-   Set to ``true`` to IPv6 support to allow clients to connect to :option:`mongod` using IPv6 networks.
-IPv6 support is disabled by default in :option:`mongod` and all utilities.
+   Set to ``true`` to IPv6 support to allow clients to connect to :program:`mongod` using IPv6 networks.
+IPv6 support is disabled by default in :program:`mongod` and all utilities.

 .. setting:: jsonnp